- Design industry shaping loyalty programs

 Moreover, grocery retailers operate on razor-thin margins, limiting the value of the rewards and benefits payouts they can offer to customers.
 How then, can grocery brands boost customer loyalty for their business?
 The key is to leverage customer data to craft personalized experiences/promotions tailored to customers’ purchase habits/product preferences, map customer purchase cycles, and deliver a seamless shopping experience on all channels.

-Along the same line, grocery retailers will need to rethink their in-store and digital engagement strategies and how it ties into their loyalty marketing.
+Along the same line, grocery retailers will need to rethink their in-store and digital engagement strategies and how they tie into their loyalty marketing.

 What is the major reason for these problems?
 Ali Thabet from DHL Express Middle East explained that customers often fail to register their delivery address correctly or are unavailable to collect an order when it’s delivered.
 The issue is compounded by the strong prevalence of Cash on Delivery in the region.